cobwebch/external_import/Documentation/Developer/Hooks/Index.rst

   second parameter is a reference to the calling object (again, an instance of class :php:`\Cobweb\ExternalImport\Importer`).
 The method invoked is expected to return a list of primary keys too.

+  This hook may throw the :php:`\Cobweb\ExternalImport\Exception\CriticalFailureException`.
+  However note that the data will already have been saved.

 datamapPostProcess
   This hook is called after all records have